tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/user_coordinate/README.md

 The nodes to achieve each task were coded using Python and each file name starts with the task number for easy identification.
 For the last task, 4 separate files were created which control the 4 robots in the turtlesim.
+Video demonstrations are included in the 'media' folder.

 ## Guide to execute nodes